Did you realize your vacuum brush could be harboring dirt? Do you want to know how to clean it properly?

 6. Comb Through the Bristles

-A good way to remove any dirt that is still attached to your vacuum brush is using an old comb.
+A good way to remove any dirt still attached to your vacuum brush is using an old comb.
 Hair and debris may be stuck even after all the cleaning steps — using a comb can untangle them.
-Simply run the comb through the bristles to complete this step.
+Run the comb through the bristles to complete this step.

 A vacuum brush is an invaluable cleaning tool for upholstery, window sills, and surfaces.
 But just like anything else, it can hold onto dirt and bacteria.
 Regular cleaning is a way to prevent germs from spreading.

 Once you’ve detached it from the vacuum, you can wash the bristles and scrub them with another brush.
-Then just wipe them with diluted vinegar to kill any pathogens.
-Simply dry it off and comb through it to make sure any grime is now gone.
+Then wipe them with diluted vinegar to kill any pathogens.
+Dry it off and comb through it to make sure any grime is now gone.